bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/payment_processing.md

 , millibitcoins (mBTC) or microbitcoins (uBTC, "bits").
-Choosing between each unit is widely supported, but other software also lets its users select denomination amounts from some preselected or all [possible options](https://en.bitcoin.it/wiki/Units):
+Choosing between each unit is widely supported, but other software also lets its users select denomination amounts from some preselected (e.g. Table below) or all [standard 8 decimal places](https://en.bitcoin.it/wiki/Units):

 | Bitcoins    | Unit (Abbreviation) |
 |-------------|---------------------|